 The biggest difference between 6-month and 12-month car insurance (besides the premium) is that you will be on the same policy for a longer period of time with the 12-month type.
 12-month car insurance lets you put the policy out of your mind for a longer duration of time.
 You won't have to worry about renewal for an entire year.
 You also buy yourself an extra 6-months of time where the premiums won't increase.
 Although 6-month insurance is the most common, if you're are interested, inquire about 12-month insurance.
 You might even receive a discount for insuring for an entire year.

-Fees or No Fees
+Fees or no fees

-Whether you buy a 6-month or a 12-month policy, it is always better to pay it in full.
+Whether you buy a 6-month or a 12-month policy, it's always better to pay it in full.
 When you agree to make monthly payments, you are assessed a fractional premium fee (sometimes a flat fee) for each payment.
 You are essentially paying the insurance company for breaking up your policy into segments.
 Avoid these fees by paying in full.

 A 6-month insurance policy is more common, but with a 12-month policy, you may receive a discount for committing to a longer period and you buy more time that your premiums won't go up.
 Ask about both options before you decide if a short- or long-term policy is the way to go.